crossroadsfpga/enso/docs/primitives/tx_enso_pipe.md

 ```

-1. :information_source: This is using a [Device](device.md) instance to allocate a TX EnsōPipe.
+1. :information_source: This is using a [Device](device.md) instance to allocate a TX Ensō Pipe.

 In the previous example, we knew the amount of data to be transmitted and we explicitly specified it as the target when calling `TxPipe::AllocateTxPipe()`.
 This works well for smaller transfers or when we know the pipe's capacity is large enough to hold the data.
 However, if the target is too large, it will cause `TxPipe::AllocateTxPipe()` to block waiting for enough free space in the TX Ensō Pipe.
 To avoid this, one may use the TxPipe in a different way.
 Instead of explicitly setting a target size when allocating the buffer, we can let the pipe dictate how much data that can be sent at a given time.
 For example: